 The Horn Farm CSA has been an important way for us to connect with you, our local community, since 2016 when we began our farming internship.
 The internship was designed as a way for people with little to no farming experience to learn to grow a wide range of vegetables for themselves or for market.

-Each year, we look back on the season and make changes where needed.
 As we continue to create a regenerative farmscape by weaving together the fields and forests with perennial crop systems, we are redesigning the Horn Farm CSA as well as our annual Training Programs.
-In 2021, the Horn Farm Center is partnering with long-time renting farmer and former incubator program participant Jeremy Kilgore of Kilgore Family Farm to increase the number of CSA shares available at the Horn Farm.
+In 2021, the Horn Farm Center is partnering with long-time renting farmer and former incubator program participant, Jeremy Kilgore, to increase the number of CSA shares available at the Horn Farm.
 By partnering with the Kilgore Family Farm, the Horn Farm will be able to feed more families in York County and improve the educational offerings at the farm.
 And, we are strengthening our interdependence, increasing the diversity on the farm, and supporting one another!

 We are aiming to offer the same the range and variety of produce items that you have come to enjoy.
 We also hope to provide specialty products that grow in the woods and other semi-wild spaces on the farm.
 Here’s what you can expect….

 Seasonal produce - You'll find a selection very much what you've come to expect.
-There will be plenty of greens, tomatoes, peppers, garlic, beets, summer and winter squash, and potatoes, for example.
+There will be plenty of greens, such as lettuces, spinach, and kale, tomatoes, sweet peppers, garlic, beets, summer and winter squash, and potatoes, for example.
 We will also offer fruit such as watermelon and cantaloupe.

 If you’re up for this adventure, there are only a few spots left, so sign up today!